RanXom/nobsv2/README.md

 # 🚀 NO BS Spring Boot Guide (v2) — `nobsv2`

-This project is part of a hands-on, no-fluff tutorial series on Spring Boot, guided by [PeachezProgramming](https://www.youtube.com/@peachezprogramming).
+This project is part of a hands-on, no-fluff tutorial series on Spring Boot, guided by [Peachez Programming](https://www.youtube.com/@peachezprogramming).
 It's a **work-in-progress** backend project using Spring Boot 3+ and MariaDB as the database.

 ---

 ## 📦 Tech Stack

-- ☕ Java (JDK 17 or later)
+- ☕ Java (JDK 17)
 - ⚙️ Spring Boot
 - 🐬 MariaDB (local)
 - 🐧 Fedora Linux
-- 🛠️ Maven (or Gradle, if using it)
+- 🛠️ Maven

 ---